 Morocco is a place full of amazing sights, sounds & tastes…around every corner is something spectacular and wonderful to see & discover -In other words, a travel lovers dream!
+Here are the top seven hotels in Marrakesh and my insider tips!

 Of course we spent hours in the Souk where there was everything you could imagine…spices, leather goods, textiles, lamps, it was amazing!
 We stopped for lunch at The Nomad which is a must visit if even just for a coffee, because the interior is beautiful and they have an amazing rooftop patio that again, gives a wonderful view of the city.
 Plus it is delicious!